 Like-for-like is a comparative measure of performance — evaluating a building's change in environmental performance from year to year.

-How do I mark a site indirectly managed?
+How do I mark a site as "indirectly managed"?

-1. Go to the Data page, click on a site
+1. Go to the Data page and click on the site.

 3. Mark "% Gross Leasable Area" = 100 and "Tenancy" = Single Tenant